EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: User Study

 \subsubsection{System Logs}

-For system log data, we firstly collected user's input to the system, including project description (i.e. \textit{What are the main objectives of your project?}), UX evaluation plans (i.e. \textit{How do you plan to evaluate the UX of your project?}), and expected outcomes (i.e. \textit{What outcomes do you expect from this evaluation?}) as well as their updated ones.
-Additionally, we logged their usage behavior data, including (1) the number of times a user regenerate indexes, (2) the total number of metrics selected, (3) the number of metrics added through graph, (4) the number of outcomes clicked including both selected and deselected, and (5) the number of risks clicked.
+For system log data, we first collected user's input to the system, including the project description (i.e., \textit{What are the main objectives of your project?}), UX evaluation plans (i.e. \textit{How do you plan to evaluate the UX of your project?}), and expected outcomes (i.e. \textit{What outcomes do you expect from this evaluation?}) as well as any updated ones.
+Additionally, we logged their usage behavior data, including (1) the number of times a user regenerated indexes, (2) the total number of metrics selected, (3) the number of metrics added through the graph, (4) the number of outcomes clicked including both selected and deselected outcomes, and (5) the number of risks clicked.
 We also logged their revised system description, UX evaluation plans, and expected outcomes.